camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 #### JWT Bearer Flow

-JWT Bearer Flow is a two-legged flow that creates an access token that is associated with a User.
+JWT Bearer Flow is a flow that validates the API Consumer (client) and creates an access token that is associated with a User (three-legged token).

+This section contains two sub-sections, one gives an example for when the sub-value is "operatortoken:" the other for when the sub-value is "tel:".

 The Purpose and scopes used in this sections are example values.

+If "operatortoken:" is used then the sub-value is an assertion that the User is present in the flow.
+This assertion acts as a User authentication.

+If "tel:" is used then sub value does not provide such an assertion.
+There is no User authentication.

+As in all CAMARA flows the API Provider must check the legal basis of the purpose e.g.: contract, legitimate_interest, consent, etc.
+This is especially important if the value of sub is an identifier, e.g. a MSISDN, and not an assertione that acts as User authentication.

+#### JWT Bearer Flow Operator Token

+This section shows JWT Bearer Flow where the sub claim is a TS.43 token.

 Example JWT, which MUST to be signed by the API Consumer, which CAN be encrytped: